 It's the One, but embiggened

-The One Max has a whopping 5.9in display - a tad larger than the 5.7in Note 3's screen - and as expected it packs in a 1920 x 1080 resolution, offering 373ppi.
+The One Max has a whopping 5.9in display - a tad larger than the 5.7in Note 3's screen - and as expected it packs in a 1920 x 1080 resolution with 373ppi.

 While it looks nearly identical to the HTC One with its dual front-facing (now Beat-less) BoomSound speakers and metal construction, there are a few differences, including white plastic edges that are similar to those found on the HTC One Mini.

-The back cover is removable, and taking it off reveals the microSIM slot and - storage fans rejoice - a microSD slot for expandable memory goodness.
+The back cover is removable, and taking it off reveals the microSIM slot and - storage fans rejoice - a microSD slot for expandable memory.

-Sadly the battery is still non-removable, but it measures in at a hefty 3,300mAh and should offer plenty of juice to power that ravenous energy-sapping display.
+Sadly the battery is still non-removable, but it measures in at a hefty 3,300mAh and should offer plenty of juice to feed that ravenous display.

 Sitting beneath the rear camera is a fingerprint reader which can be used to unlock the phone.
-You can also select three apps to open automatically after you've assigned them to three individual fingers, though unlike the iPhone 5s' Touch ID sensor, you have to swipe your fingertips over the reader to scan them.
+You can also select three apps to open automatically after you've assigned them to three individual fingers (something we were really hoping Touch ID could do).
+Unlike the iPhone 5s' Touch ID sensor though, you have to swipe your fingertips over the reader to scan them.

 Under the hood